eonu/sequentia/README.md

 acc = clf.score(X, y, lengths=lengths)
 ```

-Alternatively, we can use [`sklearn.preprocessing.Pipeline`](https://scikit-learn.org/1.5/modules/generated/sklearn.pipeline.Pipeline.html) to build a more complex preprocessing pipeline, e.g.:
+Alternatively, we can use [`sklearn.preprocessing.Pipeline`](https://scikit-learn.org/1.5/modules/generated/sklearn.pipeline.Pipeline.html) to build a more complex preprocessing pipeline:

 1. Individually denoise each sequence by applying a [median filter](https://sequentia.readthedocs.io/en/latest/sections/preprocessing/transforms/filters.html#sequentia.preprocessing.transforms.median_filter) to each sequence.
 2. Individually [standardize](https://scikit-learn.org/stable/modules/generated/sklearn.preprocessing.scale.html) each sequence by subtracting the mean and dividing the s.d. for each feature.